bpetit/blog/content/posts/electricity-renewables-claims.md

 ---
-title: "Why the "100% electricity coming from renewables" claims from Cloud, AI and Datacenters provides are not okay, and what could be done instead"
+title: "Why the '100% electricity coming from renewables' claims from Cloud, AI and Datacenters provides are not okay, and what could be done instead"
 date: 2026-08-04T16:59:24+02:00
 toc: true
 tags: